 Binoculars have lesser fixed magnification, and therefore can be used despite the fact if you’re moving or even when you’re standing on a specific position.
 On the other hand, spotting scopes cannot be moved easily, and you have to place it either on a tripod or a rock to make use of it.

 For professional hunters who always shoot within 200 yards and move constantly, they should go for binoculars because it’s simple, stable, and 100% portable.
 And, these are the features which will make it the best choice for them.

 However, if you’re someone who’s shooting beyond 200 yards- where you’re focusing on a particular thing, a spotting scope is the instrument you should have since it helps you capture the smaller details through the camouflage.
 This is one of the major reasons why they have gained a lot of popularity among the sniper teams.

-If you're someone who simply wants to observe the regular behavior of the birds or any other species, then a binocular is great.
-However, if you're passionate about birding, for instance, you would like to research on the different species of birds by observing their behavior, learn their surroundings and other detailed things, look for strong and powerful optics in the lens in a spotting scope.
+If you’re someone who simply wants to observe the regular behavior of the birds or any other species, then a binocular is great.
+However, if you’re passionate about birding, for instance, you would like to research the different species of birds by observing their behavior, learn their surroundings and other detailed things, look for strong and powerful optics in the lens in a spotting scope.

-Go for binoculars if you're not too sure about spotting scopes or have very less idea about this instrument.
-Needless to mention, it can help you observe the constellations, but won't be effective if you want to observe the other astronomical objects, like the asteroids or any other planet.
+Go for binoculars if you’re not too sure about spotting scopes or have very little idea about this instrument.
+Needless to mention, it can help you observe the constellations, but won’t be effective if you want to observe the other astronomical objects, like the asteroids or any other planet.
 The reason is that of its limited magnification power and aperture size.